LIBOL/SOL/README.md

 License and Citation
 ======================

-LIBSOL is released under the Apache 2.0 open source license.
+SOL is released under the Apache 2.0 open source license.

-Please cite LIBSOL in your publications if it helps your research:
+Please cite SOL in your publications if it helps your research:

 ```
 @article{libsol2016,
-  title={LIBSOL: A Library for Scalable Online Learning Algorithms},
+  title={SOL: A Library for Scalable Online Learning Algorithms},
   author={Wu, Yue and Hoi, Steven C.H. and Yu, Nenghai},
   journal={SMU Technical Report (SMU-TR-2016-07-25)},
   year={2016}